MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-data/index.md

 ```

 ##### AFTER (with Cloudant Sync):
 You cannot set user permissions from the mobile device.
 You must set permissions with the Cloudant dashboard or server-side code.
-For a sample of how to integrate MobileFirst OAuth tokens with Cloudant Security, see [the Bluelist sample](https://github.ibm.com/MFPSamples/BlueList-On-Premise).
+For a sample of how to integrate {{ site.data.keys.product_adj }} OAuth tokens with Cloudant Security, see [the Bluelist sample](https://github.ibm.com/MFPSamples/BlueList-On-Premise).

 ## Modeling data
 Cloudant  stores data as JSON documents.
 To store data as objects in your application, use the included data object mapper class that maps native objects to the underlying JSON document format.